-We have always striven to meet the needs of our employees by guaranteeing safety in the workplace, offering stable contracts and a working environment that attracts new talent.
+We have always striven to meet the needs of our employees by guaranteeing safety in the workplace, offering stable contracts and a work environment designed to attract new talent.

 Breakdown of the workforce by age bracket (2017)

-To foster employee participation in corporate life, we intensified internal communication activities, including improving our corporate newsletter to inform our employees about innovations and daily progress, related to sustainability and business.
+In order to foster employee participation in corporate life, we intensified internal communications, for example, by improving our corporate newsletter to inform our employees about innovations and daily progress, in terms of sustainability and business.

 Safety in the workplace

-Safety in the workplace is one of our top priorities, which we have addressed by focusing on various projects and initiatives.
-In 2013, Bolton Food’s Cermenate plant achieved OHSAS 18001 certification, followed, in 2015, by implementation of same at the Quimper plant
+Safety in the workplace is one of our key priorities, which we have addressed by focusing on different projects and initiatives.
+In 2013, this was codified thanks to the achievement of OHSAS 18001 certification for the Cermenate plant, and was followed in 2015, by the implementation of same at the Quimper plant.

 As regards the frequency index , we have noticed a reduction in France from 42.47 in 2014 to 30.50 in 2017 while, in Italy, following a negative peak of 23.20 in 2015, due to an increase in production and the number of new hires at the Cermenate plant, starting in 2016, this index dropped to 14.13 in 2017, thanks to our training initiatives.

 In 2016, to improve vehicle control skills, we organized a safety driving course for 60 of our sales personnel at the Monza racetrack.